 Ferrous metals are alloys.
-That means they’re made from a combination of several different metals.
+That means that they are made from a combination of several different metals.

-What links them is they contain iron, which means a magnet will stick to a ferrous metal, but not, for example, to an aluminum can, which has no iron.
+What links them is that they contain iron, which means a magnet will stick to an item containing ferrous metal, but not, for example, to an aluminum can, which has no iron.

 The use of ferrous metals started around 1,200 BC.
 That’s when iron production became common and the world started what became known as the Iron Age.

 Because of their strength and durability, ferrous metals are a staple in the construction industry.
-Skyscrapers and lengthy bridges, shipping containers and industrial piping all use carbon steel.
-Because it is also known as structure steel.
+Skyscrapers and lengthy bridges, shipping containers and industrial piping all use carbon steel, also known as structural steel.

 The magnetic quality in ferrous metals makes them particularly useful for electrical applications.
 One challenge with ferrous metals is they have a high carbon content.
 That means they can rust more easily when exposed to moisture.

-But some ferrous metals don’t fit into that category.
-That includes wrought iron and stainless steel, which is protected from rust since it contains chromium.
+Some ferrous metals don’t fit into that category, including wrought iron and stainless steel, which is protected from rust since it contains chromium.